run-book/backstage/modules/cli/README.md

 A pom already contains a lot of information about a project.
 We can use this information to make a catalog-info.yaml file for backstage.

-For example the description, the dependencies... etc
+For example the description, the dependencies the scm... etc

-Currently the git repo is scanned for the scm info, rather than the pom.
-This is likely to change and become a change of responsibility
+Currently only 'immediate' dependencies are added.
+That is dependencies between the modules in the pom.xml file.

 # installation